seelabs/scratch_docs/xls-xchainbridge.md

 ##### 2.4.2.2.
 Implementation Details

-Since `XChainCreateAccountClaimState` is ordered, the witness servers are designed to always delvier attestations in order, and this object should not collect a quorum of attestions but not be able to execute yet.
-However, if this situation should occur (via a buggy attestation server, for example) then the object will not execute yet and another attestation will need to be sent to the object in order to execute it.
-It's OK to send an attestation that is already on the object.
+Since `XChainCreateAccountClaimState` is ordered, it's possible for this object to collect a quorum of signatures but not be able to execute yet.
+As a result, the witness servers are designed to always deliver attestations in order, and therefore this object should not in practice be able to collect a quorum of attestations but not be able to execute yet.
+However, if this situation should occur (e.g. via a buggy witness server), then the object will not execute yet and another attestation will need to be sent to the object in order to execute it.
+In this case, it's okay to send an attestation that is already on the object.

 ## 3. The Witness Server

-A witness server helps provide proof that some event happened on either the locking-chain or the issuing-chain.
-It does not validate transactions, or corrdinate with other witness servers.
-Instead it subscribes to a transaction stream from the chains.
-When they detect an event of interest, they create an attestation (a signed message) and use the `XChainAddClaimAttestation` transaction or the `XChainAddAccountCreateAttestation` to add their attestation that the event happened.
-When a quorum of signatures are collected on the ledger, the transaction predicated on that event happening is unlocked (and may be triggered automatically when the quorum of signatures is reached).
+A witness server helps provide proof that some event happened on either the locking chain or the issuing chain.
+It does not validate transactions and does not need to coordinate with other witness servers.
+Instead, it listens to transactions from the chains.
+When it detects an event of interest on the source chain, it creates an attestation (a signed message) and uses the `XChainAddClaimAttestation` or `XChainAddAccountCreateAttestation` transactions to submit their attestation for the event to the destination chain.
+When a quorum of signatures are collected on the destination chain, the funds are released.

 Since submitting a signature requires submitting a transaction and paying a fee, supporting rewards for signatures is an important requirement.
-Of course, the reward can be higher than the fee, providing an incentive for running a witness server.
+The reward could be higher than the fee, providing an incentive for running a witness server.

 It is possible for a witness server to provide attestations for one chain only - and it is possible for the door account on the locking chain to have a different signer's list than the door account on the issuing chain.
 The initial implementation of the witness server assumes it is providing attestation for both chains, however it is desirable to allow witness servers that only know about one of the chains.